-How to Remove Curry Stains from Washable Clothes
+Remove Curry Stains From Washable Clothes

-You are going to have the best luck at removing the stain if you treat it as soon as possible.
+You are going to have the best luck at removing a curry stain if you treat it as soon as possible.
 Begin by using a dull knife edge, spoon or even the edge of a credit card to lift away any curry solids from the fabric.
 If you wipe at the stain with a cloth or sponge, you may drive the stain deeper into the fabric fibers.
 This makes it even more difficult to remove.

 Always check the stained area before placing the garment in the dryer.
 The high heat from the dryer can permanently set the stain.

-How to Remove Curry Stains from Dry Clean Only Fabrics
+Curry Stains on Dry Clean Only Fabrics

-Remove any curry solids with the edge of a dull knife or spoon.
+If the fabric is labeled as dry clean only, remove any curry solids with the edge of a dull knife or spoon.
 Do not rub with a cloth or sponge.

 How to Remove Curry Stains from Carpet and Upholstery

 When a blob of curry hits the carpet, use that dull knife or spoon to lift away all the solids you can.
 Take care not to spread the stain by rubbing.
-Start by mixing a solution of one tablespoon dish washing liquid, two cups of cool water and one tablespoon of white distilled vinegar OR household ammonia.
+Start by mixing a solution of one tablespoon dishwashing liquid, two cups of cool water, and one tablespoon of white distilled vinegar OR household ammonia.
 Stir to mix well.